mui/material-ui/docs/data/base/components/form-control/form-control.md

 :::info
 The following features can be used with both components and hooks.
-For the sake of simplicity, demos and code snippets primarily feature components.
+For the sake of simplicity, demos, and code snippets primarily feature components.
 :::

 ### Accessing the form control state